dyerfire9/Dungeon-Escape/Phase0/progress_report.md

 - Each board has a Goal, when the player reaches the goal, they move onto the next board (next level).
 The game ends when the player beats the final board (basically the final level)

 ### CRC Model:
-Made virtual CRC cards for 3 entities (Player, Tile, Board), 3 Use Cases (Renderer, SystemInOut, Game), and 1 controller (GameRunner) based on the Specification.
+Made virtual CRC cards for 3 entities (Player, Tile, Board), 3 Use Cases (Renderer, SystemIn, Game), and 1 controller (GameRunner) based on the Specification.
 Included where attributes are stored, getters and setters, the methods that the program uses, and short descriptions for non-self-explanatory methods.

 ### Scenario walk-through: